Hotride/OrionUO/README.md

 ```
    If you want to build Orion Client with MVS 2015 or 2017, you need Orion.dll built with v140/v141 toolset.
-   These can be found in bin and debug_bin
+   These can be found in bin and debug_bin or build Orion.dll yourself https://github.com/Hotride/OrionDLL
 ```

 * Download [Orion Launcher](https://orion-client.online/index.php?pages/downloads/) to set everything up and play!